Omkar-ratzar/SNS-v.0/README.md

 # SNS-v.0
 Download the setup file, install SNS and you'll be able to run it in your machine :D for development purposes, use the whole repo :p
+After installing SNS, open the listener on another machine in your network